-1851 9th Street NW, 2nd Floor Washington DC 20001 202-238-2420 oss.disabilityservices@howard.edu your disability and how those limitations interfere with your ability to meet a specific academic requirement: Previous Accommodations: List accommodations received in previous academic environments.
-Write NA if not applicable List the accommodations you are requesting e.g. additional time to complete exams and assignments, permission to record lectures, seating, parking etc
+Please describe the nature and extent of your disability.
+Describe the limitation imposed by your disability and how those limitations interfere with your ability to meet a specific academic requirement:

+Previous Accommodations: List accommodations received in previous academic environments.
+Write NA if not applicable

+List the accommodations you are requesting e.g. additional time to complete exams and assignments, permission to record lectures, seating, parking etc...

+If you would like to request this form in an alternative format, please contact the Office of Student Services by phone at 202-238-2420 or email at oss.disabilityservices@howard.edu.
+Student Request for Accommodations Form V2Feb2021 Page 3 of 6

+Office of Student Services/Disability Support